CurveDocs/curve-docs/docs/curve_dao/voting-escrow/voting-escrow.md

 ### `withdraw`
 !!! description "`VotingEscrow.withdraw()`"

-    Withdraw deposited CRV tokens once a lock has expired.
+    Function to withdraw deposited CRV tokens once a lock has expired.

     Emits: `Transfer`, `Withdraw` and `Supply`